Leslie-mo/Sql-MockData-Generator/README.md

 ## Getting Started

-1.Clone backend code at https://github.com/Leslie-mo/Sql-MockData-Generator#overall-architecture-design
+1.Clone backend code at https://github.com/Leslie-mo/Sql-MockData-Generator

 2.Run create_table.sql file in the sql directory to create the ”table_info“ table

-3.Modify the database address in application.yml to your own address
+3.Modify the database configuration in application.yml to your own database

 ```
 # Database Configuration